doomemacs/doomemacs/README.md

 ~/.emacs.d/bin/doom install
 ```

-Then [read our Getting Started guide][documentation] to be walked through
+Then [read our Getting Started guide][getting-started] to be walked through
-setting up, configuring and maintaining Doom Emacs.
+installing, configuring and maintaining Doom Emacs.

 It's a good idea to add `~/.emacs.d/bin` to your `PATH`!
 Other `bin/doom`
 commands you should know about: